marktony1348/Marktony-portfolio/README.md

 # Portfolio Website

-A responsive onepager to showcase my professional portfolio, designed following a mobile-first approach.
-It is built with pure HTML, CSS and some snippets of Javascript to toggle the hamburger menu on mobile screens and for the functionallity of Read more / Read less buttons.
-The CSS code uses native variables for repetitive values.
-A postprocessor was used to improve browser support.
+A responsive one-pager that prioritizes mobile design and serves as a display for my professional portfolio.
+To toggle the hamburger menu on mobile displays and enable the Read more and Read less buttons, it is developed using only HTML, CSS, and a few lines of Javascript.
+For repeating values, native variables are used in the CSS code.
+The browser support was enhanced using a postprocessor.